Lizzie Borden: American Murder Mystery

 A Visit From An Uncle

-The evening before the murders, John Vinnicum Morse, the brother of the mother of Lizzie and Emma, spent the night in the guest room.
+John Vinnicum Morse, the brother of the mother of Lizzie and Emma, spent the night before the discovery in the guest room.
 It was in this room where Abby Borden was found.
-Morse was invited to stay a few days to discuss business matters.
 Before he left to return home the day of the murders, he and Andrew breakfasted together.
-Speculation is that there was tense discussion between Morse and Borden over the girls’ inheritance rights because of Andrew’s gifts of real estate to members of Abby’s family.
+Speculation is that there was tense discussion between Morse and Borden over the girls’ inheritance rights.
+This stemmed from Andrew’s gifts of real estate to members of Abby’s family.
 Did John Morse get angry enough to kill Andrew Borden, and then persuade the girls to lie about the time of his departure?
 The guilt or innocence of only one person has been debated since that time; daughter Lizzie.
 Was Lizzie Borden guilty?
 Or did elder sister Emma commit the murders and coerce her sister into seeming to be guilty, knowing she’d never be convicted because of her youth?
 Or was there possibly someone else to blame?
 Let’s look at the facts of the case.

 Tension Between Father and Daughters

-It IS known there was anger between the girls and their father because of Andrew’s gift of a house to their stepmother’s sister.
-Because of that gift, the daughters demanded and received a rental property from their father, purchased for the sum of $1.
+Anger existed between the girls and their father because of Andrew’s gift of a house to their stepmother’s sister.
+Because of that, the daughters demanded and received a rental property from their father, purchased for the sum of $1.
 But they sold it back to their father for $5,000 a few weeks before the murders.

 Andrew Borden Was A Miser